Mpriour42/TP_NGS_Clownfish/Readme.md

   * **Manual annotation of top differentially expressed genes:**

     From our table with the 10 most differentially expressed genes (so the lower p-adj), we took the trinity transcript ID that we blasted to recover the corresponding Ensembl ID.
 To do this, one can use the command `grep`.
-Then, in the **ensembl.org** database, we found the corresponding name of the gene and manually placed them on the volcano plot according to their p-ajd.
+However, due to an error in the script `Rename_stegastes.awk`, we observed mismatches between Ensembl ID and genes common names.
+Therefore, we searched in the **ensembl.org** database the Ensembl ID for our transcripts of interest and found the corresponding name of the genes.
+Then, we placed them manually on the volcano plot according to their p-ajd.
 See the result obtained below:

 ![genes_annotation](images/genes_annotation.png)

 (source: Vinciane Piveteau)

+  For a padj < 1e-20, 30 genes were differentially expressed between the orange and the white skin (16 genes upregulated and 14 downregulated in orange skin compared to white skin).

 ### Conclusion

   To conclude, our results are consistent with the ones of the original study.
 Indeed, 7 of our 10 most differentially expressed genes are found in the paper's 10 most differentially expressed genes, including _saiyan_, a gene of particular interest for the white pigmentation of the skin.
 Moreover, we retrieved previously identified iridophore markers in our top 10 differentially expressed genes, including _saiyan_, _apoD1a_ and _gpnmb_, suggesting that the white skin in _Amphiprion ocellaris_ is due to iridophores.